bytecodealliance/component-docs/component-model/examples/tutorial/jco/string-reverse-upper/README.md

 # `reverse()` + `toUpper()` in JavaScript, with WebAssembly composition

-This folder contains a Javascript project can build into a WebAssembly component binary.
+This folder contains a Javascript project that can be built into a WebAssembly component binary.

 This component *uses* functionality provided by another binary to export *new* functionality, with the following interface: